mu-ni/memo/bq/14principles.md

      cron job, expression or framework
   2. db denormalization, get result quickly - redundant data user's courses, join search or just save to user table as a list
+  3. traditional or new technologies? they are familiar with traditional, hard to maintain, community is inactive but I prefer trying new technologies, challenging, community is active, easy to find solution Nether of us is wrong, different point of view, trade off

 - If your direct manager was instructing you to do something you disagreed with, how would you handle it?
-  Although most of time he is correct
-  I will discuss with him firstly before I staring to do Normally both of us are correct, Just because we have different points of view It is normal that people have disagreements the most important thing is listen carefully to his opinions and share my opinions with him Because our goals are the same, and I am sure we will reach an agreement on at least one point We should start from this point and try to reach the final agreement
+  I will discuss with him firstly before I staring to do understanding his ideas, exchange our ideas
+  Normally both of us are correct, Just because we have different points of view same goal, and I am sure we will reach an agreement on at least one aspect We should start from this point and try to reach the final agreement It is normal that people have disagreements the most important thing is listen carefully to his opinions and share my opinions with him

 14. Deliver Results（按时交付高质量产品，遇到挫折挺身而出，对产品有追求，不满足于现状）
 Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never settle.